 Prerequisite: Teaching credential or teaching experience.
 The assessment and remediation of underachievers in mathematics.
 Techniques in determining difficulties in mathematics and prescribing remedial work; for use by elementary and secondary classroom teachers and mathematics education specialists.
-561. (117.)
-Teacher Effectiveness Training (2 or 3) Prerequisites: Psychology 101 and credit or concurrent registration in student teaching.
-Skill training in modifying undesirable behavior of individuals or groups, resolving conflicts, solving problems, and fostering improved thinking through group discussion.
 562. (151.)
-Measurement and Evaluation in Elementary Education (3) Irregular The use of intelligence and achievement tests in the diagnosis and improvement of learning; construction of objective examinations; problems of evaluation in education; the elements of statistical techniques.
-571. (114-S.) Seminar in Child Development (3) I, II, S Prerequisite: One course in child development.
+Measurement and Evaluation in Elementary Education (3) Irregular The use of intelligence and achievement tests in the diagnosis and improvement of learning; construction of objective examinations; problems of evaluation in education; the elements of statistical 571.
+(114-S.) Seminar in Child Development (3) I, II, S Prerequisite: One course in child development.

 Patterns in human development, especially in children ages eight and younger.
 Interpreting child development to differentiated staff, paraprofessionals, parents and community members.
 Planning for continuous progress.
 Reporting progress to parents.
 596. (135.)
 Workshop in Elementary Education (1-6) I, II, S To meet the needs of individuals or groups of teachers who desire to study selected problems in elementary education.
 The observation of classroom teaching or other suitable demonstrations will be provided for members in attendance.
 Interested persons should contact the Coordinator of Elementary Education.
 May be repeated with new content for more than six units.
 Maximum credit six units applicable on a master's degree.
 GRADUATE COURSES IN ELEMENTARY EDUCATION 610.
 (240.)
 Curriculum Construction and Evaluation in Elementary Education (3) Prerequisite: Credit or concurrent registration in Education 690.
 Advanced study of the research in curriculum development, construction and evaluation.
 611. (242.)
 Seminar in Reading in Elementary Education (3) Prerequisite: Credit or concurrent registration in Education 690.
 Advanced study of trends in reading instruction.
 Topics include developmental sequences in reading skills and abilities, reading in the content fields, individual differences and interests.
 Students will develop individual projects or problems.
 612. (244.)
 Seminar in Language Arts in Elementary Education (3) Prerequisite: Credit or concurrent registration in Education 690.
 Advanced study of problems in teaching language arts in the elementary school, including spelling, literature and written and oral communication.
 Emphasis will be on the study of the scientific research in the field.
 613. (241.)
 Seminar in Mathematics in Elementary Education (3) Prerequisite: Credit or concurrent registration in Education 690.
 A study of research and practice in the methods of teaching and in the curriculum of elementary and junior high school mathematics.
+614. (243A.)
+Seminar in Social Studies in Elementary Education (3) Prerequisite: Credit or concurrent registration in Education 690.
+Problems in teaching social studies in the elementary school with emphasis on the study of the scientific research in the field.
+615. (248.)
+Seminar in Science in Elementary Education (3) Prerequisite: Credit or concurrent registration in Education 690.
+Advanced study of the problems of teaching science in the elementary school with emphasis on the literature of science education.